zanzo420/vanilla-questing/readme.md

 ```

 ## Launching in Development mode
-Development mode bypasses some core functionality like auto selects the dev profile and the last viewed page/block after a hot reload occurs which makes writing route files significantly faster and easier.
+Development mode bypasses some core functionality, for example, it auto selects the dev profile and the last viewed page/block after a hot reload occurs which makes writing route files significantly faster and easier.
 To setup everything correctly, do these things:

 * Make sure the development variable in [init.js](https://github.com/wickstjo/vanilla-questing/blob/master/src/init.js) is **false**.
 * Create a new profile with the name "dev".